-From developing interactive Web applications for nonprofit organizations to creating a mathematical model of the optimal free throw in basketball, you’ll learn to apply theory to real-world issues in creative and interdisciplinary ways.
+From developing interactive web applications for nonprofit organizations to creating art using artificial intelligence, you’ll learn to apply theory to real-world issues in creative and interdisciplinary ways.

 Dr. Jacob Schrum with Lauren Gillespie ’19, doing research on Human Evaluation of Interactively Evolved Art.
 (Photo credit: © Southwestern University)